uzairahm290/Pixel-Breaker/README.md

 Rule: Ensure the ball hits the paddle at the bottom to avoid losing a life, as you have a total of 3 lives.
 Play attentively to manage your lives effectively.

-Control: Press ' N ' for New GAME Press ' A ' for MOVE LEFT Press ' D ' for MOVE RIGHT Press ' P ' for PAUSE GAME Press ' U ' for UNPAUSE GAME Press ' S ' for SAVE GAME Press ' L ' for LOAD GAME Press ' Q ' for QUIT GAME Press ' R ' for RESTART GAME
+Control: Press ' N ' for New GAME Press ' A ' for MOVE LEFT Press ' D ' for MOVE RIGHT Press ' P ' for PAUSE GAME Press ' U ' for UNPAUSE GAME Press ' S ' for SAVE GAME Press ' L ' for LOAD GAME Press ' Q ' for QUIT GAME Press ' R ' for RESTART GAME.